Justus Tavai

 Justus Tavai (born June 26, 1998) is an American football defensive tackle.
-He was signed by the Patriots as an undrafted free agent after the 2023 NFL draft.
-He played college football at El Camino, Hawaii and San Diego State.
+He was signed by the New England Patriots as an undrafted free agent after the 2023 NFL draft.
+He played college football at El Camino, Hawaii, and San Diego State.

 Personal life

 He is the younger brother of current Patriots linebacker Jahlani Tavai and defensive end J. R. Tavai.

 Professional career

 Justus Tavai plays tighthead prop for RFC LA in Major League Rugby.

 After going undrafted in the 2023 NFL draft, Tavai signed with the New England Patriots of the National Football League (NFL) on June 5, 2023.
-He was waived on August 27, 2023.
+He was waived by the Patriots as a part of final roster cuts on August 27.